Setup OP Geth Node

 Machine specs

-We recommend using an Ubuntu machine with:
+We recommend using an Ubuntu machine with the specs below.
+However, macOS is also supported.

 4 cores, 8GB RAM, 1TB storage, 8MBit/sec network bandwidth